Advantages of the Baski Fracker™

 Ruggedness & Versatility

 The replaceable Fracker element uses a multiply construction with 8 to 20 plies of rubber and aramide reinforcing material (e.g. Kevlar made by Dupont).
 Aramide, which is the same material used in bulletproof vests, is non-corrosive, longer-lasting and stronger than steel in this type of application.
-Our replaceable element is also compatible with other manufacturers' hardware.

 High pressure ratings